Flores120/track-suggester/README.md

 #### _By Alvaro Flores_

 ## Description
-_{this website will collect all your answer information and generate a course that you would like to be in.}_
+_this website will collect all your answer information and generate a course that you would like to be in._

 ## Setup/Installation Requirements